 8. OpenText Documentum

 OpenText Documentum is an ECM platform for managing business documents within large enterprises.
 The platform maintains high-value, mission-critical collections, such as engineering design documents or new drug applications.
-It provides a shared repository to store and manage different types of documents securely, deployed either on premises or through cloud-ready services that support various cloud-based infrastructures
+It provides a shared repository to store and manage documents securely, deployed on premises or through cloud-ready services that support various cloud-based infrastructures.

 Documentum includes content analytics capabilities to extract metadata and classify content automatically.
 It offers federated search capabilities to retrieve documents from multiple repositories and records management capabilities for long-term retention.
 It relies on separate e-rooms for collaborative document sharing.